 More signs are erased and replaced by random ballerina silhouettes.
 Also, a tiny symbol above the doorway behind Mint is removed.

-I love how Mint’s dance performance is just still shots of it overlayed on the stage.
+I love how Mint’s dance performance is just still shots of it overlaid on the stage.
 Then again, this is Studio Pierrot we’re talking about.
 Wouldn’t want them to actually animate stuff.

 This episode was decent enough.
 We never see Seiji again to my recollection, but it does allow us to connect more with Mint.
 The dub is pretty awful as usual, but not really outstandingly awful.